When to check transits — and when not to

 One question to ask before checking

-Before opening a transit chart, ask:
+Before opening a transit chart, try asking:

 “Am I trying to understand timing —

-or escape uncertainty?”
+or am I trying to escape uncertainty?”

 The real value of transits

-Transits aren’t about what will happen.
+Transits are not about what will happen.

 - where gentleness is needed